bitrix24/b24restdocs/api-reference/crm/universal/user-defined-object-types/index.md

 # Overview of Methods

-Each **SPA** is a new entity within the CRM, for which a new section is created with its own interface, set of functionalities, fields, elements, etc. More details can be found in the [documentation](https://dev.1c-bitrix.com/api_d7/bitrix/crm/dynamic/index.php).
+Each **SPA** is a new entity within the CRM, for which a new section is created with its own interface, set of functionalities, fields, elements, etc. More details can be found in the [documentation](https://helpdesk.bitrix24.com/open/19141012/).

 The workflow for working with an SPA is as follows:

 1. A new SPA is created using [crm.type.add](./crm-type-add.md).
 2. When creating an SPA, a default direction will be created regardless of the settings.
 If desired, it can be [modified/added](#sales-funnels).
 3. When creating a direction, a default set of stages will be created regardless of the settings.
 If desired, they can be [modified/removed](#stages-of-spas).
-4. Custom fields for this SPA are created.
+4. Custom fields are created for this SPA.
 [More details](../user-defined-fields/index.md)
 5. You can work with its [elements](#elements-of-spas).
-6. The SPA can be integrated into the Digital Workplace.
+6. The SPA can be brought into the Digital Workplace.
 [More details](../../automated-solution/index.md)
 7. You can configure both personal and shared detail forms for SPA elements.
 [More details](#managing-detail-form-settings-for-spa-elements)
 8. There is an option to enhance functionality through events.